rajtastic/dmp_maxymiser_service/readme.md

 You'll need to deploy the Auth Service and then the Visitor Service (because the Visitor Service needs the IP/domain of the Auth Service).

 ## 5.1 Set up two Servers with Public IPs

-> This guide sets up servers using Ubuntu 18.04 images but feel free to use whatever you want

 Ensure you open ports 80 and 443: